JesseEmond/CSGames-2016-AI-Winner/README.md

   - Generate a random target address
   - Remove `R/W/X` rights at the target address through the MMU
 - Repeat!

+The hardest part was to replicate.
+To know where to start copying, we need a start address.
+We can't use static assembly labels -- the emplacement of your code is dynamic (that's the whole *purpose* of replicating).
+Thus, we want to have a `MOV myaddress $C` instruction at the beginning.
+We needed to *craft* this multi-bytes instruction at the target address.
+No magic there, just tricky.

 ## Results